Skip to main content

 Authentication

-1. Click the Configure button under the LDAP Authentication provider.
+1. Click Configure under the LDAP Authentication provider.

 SettingDescription